gecio/gecio.github.io/docs/_gks/accessmanagement/connectingtoacluster/index.en.md

 nav_order: 6100
 parent: Access Management
 ---
+# Connecting to a Cluster

-After we created a cluster in GKS, it is time to connect to it.
-This is necessary to deploy and manage our applications.
+After you created a cluster in GKS, it is time to connect to it.
+This is necessary to deploy and manage your applications.

-## Finding our Cluster
+## Finding Your Cluster

-To find a cluster, we need to go to the detail view of the cluster.
+To find a cluster, you need to go to the detail view of the cluster.
-For that, we click on the entry `first-system`:
+For that, click on the entry `first-system`:

 ![Step 1](connect_1.png)

 ## Getting Access

-We click on the downwards facing arrow in the top right corner:
+Click on  `Get Kubeconfic` in the top right corner:

 ![Step 2](connect_2.png)

-This way we download a file which is called `kubeconfig` in Kubernetes jargon.
+This way you download a file which is called `kubeconfig` in Kubernetes jargon.
 This file contains all end points, certificates and other information about the cluster.
-The `kubectl`command uses this file to connect to the cluster.
+The `kubectl` command uses this file to connect to the cluster.

-To use the `kubeconfig`, we need to register it on the console.
+To use `kubeconfig`, you need to register it on the console.
 There are two ways to do this:

 1. `kubectl` by default tries to use the file `.kube/config` in your home directory.
-1. We can temporarily use the `kubeconfig` by exporting it to an environment variable.
+1. You can temporarily use the `kubeconfig` by exporting it to an environment variable.

-To keep things straightforward and to avoid changing standards on our system, we choose the second method in the example.
+To keep things straightforward and to avoid changing standards on your system, choose the second method in the example.

-For this we need to open a Terminal.
+For this you need to open a Terminal.
 In the screenshots we use iTerm2 on macOS, but the examples work the same way when using bash on Linux or Windows.

-First, we need to find the downloaded `kubeconfig` file.
+First, you need to find the downloaded `kubeconfig` file.
 Browsers like Chrome or Firefox usually store it in the Downloads folder.
-The name is constructed from two parts:
+The name is composed of two parts:

 * `kubeconfig-admin-`
-* plus the cluster id.
+* The cluster id

-To register the `kubeconfig`, we use the following command:
+To register the `kubeconfig`, use the following command:

 ```bash
 cd Downloads
 export KUBECONFIG=$(pwd)/kubeconfig-admin-CLUSTERID
 ```

-Now we can interact with the cluster.
+Now you can interact with the cluster.
 The simplest command is: "show all the nodes that comprise my cluster":

 ```bash